Also known as Candida,

 When

-Candida changes forms from yeast to fungus, it grows
+Candida changes forms from yeast to fungus, it

-radical structures called rhizoids that dig into the
+grows radical structures called rhizoids that dig

-bacteria and undigested food then enter the bloodstream.
+toxic debris, bacteria and undigested food then

-The conditions that range from disagreeable to
+enter the bloodstream.
+The conditions that range

-threatening then include the leaky gut syndrome,
+from disagreeable to threatening then include the

-intolerance to nutrients, rashes, brain fog and
+rashes, brain fog and irritation, itching,

-irritation, itching, swollenness, inflammation and white
+swollenness, inflammation and white vaginal

-vaginal discharge (yeast infection of the
+discharge (yeast infection of the

 vagina).